 NCR 620.
-Introduction to Negotiation and Conflict Resolution.
+Introduction to Conflict Engagement.
 3 credits.

-This course provides an introduction to students new to the field of conflict engagement.
+This course introduces students to the field of conflict engagement.
 It presents theoretical explanations of the causes of conflict and leads students to an identification and understanding of their response to and style of conflict engagement.
-There is a focus on explaining and distinguishing between a broad range of conflict engagement processes including negotiation, mediation, arbitration and facilitation, so that students will be able to apply the appropriate process to various types of conflict which they may encounter in their lives and practice.
-This course is intended to offer a platform upon which they can build their understanding and skills as they progress through the curriculum in the Negotiation and Conflict Resolution program.
+There is a focus on explaining and distinguishing between a broad range of conflict engagement processes including negotiation, mediation, and facilitation, so that students will be able to apply the appropriate process to various types of conflict which they may encounter in their lives and practice.